Julius Caesar

 Character Profile – At a Glance

-• Role: The play's title character, victorious general, dictator of Rome, husband of Calpurnia, target of the conspiracy — and the man whose death at the centre of Act 3 is the pivot on which the entire tragedy turns.
+• Role: The play's title character: general, dictator of Rome, and husband of Calpurnia.
+His murder at the centre of the play is the hinge the whole tragedy turns on.

-• The Core Conflict: A man who has built a public self so godlike that he can no longer hear the warnings of mortals — including his wife, his soothsayer, and his own augurers — and who must choose, on the morning of the ides, between the version of himself who could be killed and the version who cannot.
+• The Core Conflict: He has built a public image so godlike that he can no longer hear an ordinary warning – from his wife, the soothsayer, or his own priests.
+On the morning of the ides, that refusal kills him.

-• Key Actions: Returns in triumph to Rome in 1.1; refuses the crown three times at the Lupercal in 1.2; ignores the soothsayer's warning in 1.2 and again in 3.1; nearly stays home in 2.2 before Decius Brutus reinterprets Calpurnia's dream; refuses to repeal Cimber's banishment in 3.1; is stabbed by the conspirators with "Et tu, Brute?
-Then fall, Caesar"; returns as a ghost to Brutus at Sardis in 4.3.
+• Key Actions: Returns in triumph in A1S1; refuses the crown three times at the Lupercal in A1S2; brushes off the soothsayer in A1S2 and again in A3S1; nearly stays home in A2S2 until Decius Brutus reinterprets Calpurnia's dream as a vision of glory; refuses to recall Cimber from exile in A3S1; is stabbed with "Et tu, Brute!
+Then fall, Caesar"; returns as a ghost to Brutus in A4S3.

 • Famous Quote: